Ghost in the Shell: Stand Alone Complex (2004 video game)

+is a third-person shooter video game developed by Cavia and published by Sony Computer Entertainment for the PlayStation 2.
+It is based on the cyberpunk anime of the same name.
+The game was released from March 2004 to May 2005, with the game having its own original soundtrack album released 1 day before its Japanese release.
+It was Sony's second video game based on the franchise, with a previous game for the PlayStation being the first.

 Gameplay

 The game's playable characters include Motoko Kusanagi and Batou.
 Levels are separated along with the two parallel parts of the Section 9 investigation that forms the basis of the storyline, with some sections following Batou's experiences and others recounting Kusanagi's solo journey to the region where the plot appears to originate from.
 Gameplay uses a third-person perspective, and players use a variety of weapons, including the ability to ghost-hack opponents, in order to progress.
 Kusanagi's levels tend to require the player to use her agility to progress to a much greater degree than Batou's levels, which tend to feature a focus on more heavy firepower.
 Media response was generally positive, but reserved, citing the high-quality graphics and enjoyable, action-packed gameplay but noting the slightly awkward controls, lack of any real innovation and the failure to use the license to its full potential, for example not using hacking as a more advanced, useful or integral gameplay feature.